History of Italy: Liberal period (1861–1922)

 The overwhelming attention paid to foreign policy alienated the agricultural community which needed help.
-Both radical and conservative forces in the Italian parliament demanded that the government investigate how to improve agriculture in Italy.
-The investigation which started in 1877 and was released eight years later, showed that agriculture was not improving, that landowners were swallowing up revenue from their lands and contributing almost nothing to the development of the land.
+Both radical and conservative forces in the Italian parliament demanded that the government investigate how to improve agriculture.
+The investigation showed that agriculture was not improving, that landowners were swallowing up revenue from their lands and contributing almost nothing to development of the land.
 There was aggravation by lower class Italians to the break-up of communal lands which benefited only landlords.
 Most of the workers on the agricultural lands were not peasants but short-term labourers who at best were employed for one year.
 Peasants without stable income were forced to live off meager food supplies, disease was spreading rapidly, plagues were reported, including a major cholera epidemic which killed at least 55,000 people.

-The Italian government could not deal with the situation effectively due to the mass overspending of the Depretis government that left Italy in huge debt.
-Italy also suffered economically because of overproduction of grapes for their vineyards in the 1870s and 1880s when France's vineyard industry was suffering from vine disease caused by insects.
+The Italian government could not deal with the situation effectively due to the mass overspending that left Italy in huge debt.
+Italy also suffered economically because of overproduction of grapes in the 1870s and 1880s when France's vineyard industry was suffering from vine disease.
 Italy during that time prospered as the largest exporter of wine in Europe but following the recovery of France in 1888, southern Italy was overproducing and had to split in two which caused greater unemployment and bankruptcies.